 What We Loved

-- Efficient one-hand operability.
+• Efficient one-hand operability

-- The handle is very secure; Laser printed texture.
+• The handle is very secure; laser printed texture

 3. Magnetic Roofing Hatchet by AJC

 When it comes to steel and wood roofing hatchets, this particular tool by AJC is among the best roofing hammers.
-With one glance, you’ll notice its sophisticated build, which can be a bit overwhelming at first.
+At one glance, you’ll notice its sophisticated build, which can be a bit overwhelming at first.

 Other features include a nail blade, gauge, and utility knife, which are all built within this roofing hatchet.
 Although the build looks complicated at first, it’s very comfy to use, and the ergonomic handle makes it ideal for professional roofers.
-This roofing hatchet is quite versatile.

 This tool can feel small for some users, especially those who deal with concrete.
 But for roofers, its light body and small size make it an ideal tool and among the best roofing hammers.